 In order to understand better when and why bench warrants are issued and, more importantly how to get one cleared, our Los Angeles criminal attorneys will explain the following topics:

-If, after reading this article, you would like more information, we invite you to
+If, after reading this article, you would like more information, we invite you to contact us.

 Simply put, "recalling and quashing" a bench warrant means having it cleared from the judicial system.
 The bottom line is that you (or sometimes your attorney) must appear in court in order to complete the process.